Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/development-plan/tasks.md

 - Tool listing requires a description with information the renter/lister wants to showcase

 3. Publish to Public
-- Users can rent tools to eachother
+- Users can rent tools to each other
 - Users can choose to store their tool on the website but not have their tool be available

 4. Editing Capability